Solid materials

 The right material for every application

-Glued laminated timber (glulam) is an overall cross-section glued together from several layers (lamellas).
+Glulam or glued laminated timber (glulam) is an overall cross-section consisting of several layers (lamellas) glued together.

-The individual pieces of wood made from untreated spruce are dried, scanned for defects, sorted and joined endlessly by finger joints.
+The individual pieces of wood made from untreated spruce are dried, scanned for defects, sorted and joined endlessly using finger joints.
 Several individual lamellas are then glued together in a weatherproof manner.

-The components are load-bearing, less prone to cracking or twisting, and are even more resilient than naturally grown wood.
-Untreated spruce wood must be protected against fungal and insect attack when used outdoors.
+The components are load-bearing, less prone to cracking or twisting and are even more resilient than naturally grown wood.
+Untreated spruce wood must be protected against fungal and insect infestation outdoors.

 More resilient than naturally grown wood